 Resources are what your customers are booking.
 They can be either human resources or physical assets depending on what your business does.
 Examples of resources are:

 Resources are typically the bread and butter of your business.
 If you are running a hair salon, your hair dressers are your resources.
 If you are running a marketplace for college tutors, the tutors are your resources.
 You can manage your resources from the Admin Dashboard or via the Resources API.
 If your resources are human, they can have their own login for the Admin Dashboard to see their bookings.
-They can also see their bookings in the Timekit iOS app if they are on the go.

 Availability - When are you working?

 Managing availability is not simple and this is where you will be glad you chose to build with Timekit.
 Most projects have opening hours, down time and some even span across timezones.
 Resources have their own preferences, calendars and days off.
 Some projects rely on simple one-to-one bookings, others are more complicated with multiple resources and group sessions.
-Fortunately, Timekit supports all of these diferent use cases.
+Fortunately, Timekit supports all of these different use cases.
 All you need to do is to make sure Timekit knows when your resources are available (by adding their opening hours and enable syncing of their calendars) and we take care of the scheduling.
-All of this can be configured via the admin (your resources can even log in and do it on their own) or entirely via the API to make it completely seemless.
+All of this can be configured via the admin (your resources can even log in and do it on their own) or entirely via the API to make it completely consistent.